Home Science Atom Structure Quantum Number

 The azimuthal quantum numbers were introduced by Sommerfeld in his atomic structure to derive the angular momentum of an electron in an elliptical orbit.
 It describes the geometric shape of an orbital or electron wave.
 The azimuthal quantum number is denoted by the letter ‘l’.

-How to Find Azimuthal Quantum Numbers?
+How to Find Azimuthal Quantum Number?

 The azimuthal quantum number (l) can have any value from o to (n−1) for a given value of n.
 The total number of different values of l is equal to n.